Historiographic issues about the American Civil War: Related issues

 Women who raised money for a Sanitary Fair needed the written permission of their husbands to send the money to Union hospitals.
 Any money a married woman had legally belonged to her husband.

 There were many flag controversies.
 The original Confederate flag was the Stars and Bars, which looked similar to the Union Stars and Stripes and caused confusion on battle fields.
 The Stars and Bars was replaced with the Stainless Banner, which was mostly white, and was sometimes mistaken for a white flag of surrender when the wind was down.
 Near the end of the war, a red vertical bar was added to the right edge of the flag to show that the South would never surrender, although this flag was quickly followed by Appomattox and Confederate defeat.
 The Confederacy had other flags as well, including the Bonnie Blue Flag.
 The Confederate Battle Flag was originally the flag of the Army of Northern Virginia, and was square.

 Modern Confederate flag controversies include the Confederate Battle Flag design that was added to the Georgia state flag as a protest against civil rights for blacks.
 Decades later, Georgia flaggers claimed that the Confederate Battle Flag design was a symbol of Southern heritage, although others saw it as a symbol of the Klan and slavery.
-The flag was redesigned by governor Barnes and redesigned again with the Stars and Bars replacing the Confederate Battle Flag on the Georgia state flag.
+The flag was redesigned by governor Roy Barnes and redesigned again with the Stars and Bars replacing the Confederate Battle Flag on the Georgia state flag.
 South Carolina had a Confederate Battle Flag first above and then next to the state capitol, which stirred controversy that local newspapers referred to as the "flag flap"; it was removed after extensive local debate and a 2/3 vote of both houses of the South Carolina Legislature.
 Mississippi residents voted in 2020 to remove the Confederate Battle Flag from the Mississippi state flag.